50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 For example, new symptoms may not be caused by a new medication, despite what you've read.
 "One of my patients who had coronary artery bypass surgery claimed that ezetimibe and then evolocumab were causing fever and palpitations," recounts Rosenson.
 "Based on my experience, I stated that this was unlikely and that an infectious etiology was the probable cause.
 After he stopped the medications and the fevers worsened, he went to his primary physician and was found to have pneumonia and paroxysmal atrial fibrillation."
 Yeah, that's as bad as it sounds.

-Recommendation: Do your research, but leave the diagnosing to the experts.
+The Rx: Do your research, but leave the diagnosing to the experts.

 You Haven't Gotten Your Annual Skin Cancer Check

 The risk of melanoma, a deadly skin cancer, rises as we age, and early detection is key.
 According to the Skin Cancer Foundation, the five-year survival rate for melanoma detected early is about 98 percent.
 That falls to 64 percent when the disease reaches the lymph nodes and 23 percent when the disease metastasizes to distant organs.
 When's the last time you had a skin exam?